How to Make Focaccia Bread

 Instructions

-- PREHEAT the oven to 450 F (230 C) for about 45 minutes before baking.
+- Preheat: Heat oven to 425°F/218°C for about 30 minutes before baking.

-- TOP THE DOUGH: When ready to bake, the dough should be puffy and full of air.
-If you pull yours out of the refrigerator and it isn't quite full of air, you can let it sit in a warm spot for a while before baking.
-Sprinkle toppings over the dough as desired.
-I like to drizzle about 1 more tbsp of olive oil over, add some fresh rosemary, and a sprinkle of coarse salt.
+- Top the Dough: When ready to bake, the dough should be puffy and full of air.
+Dimple the dough by taking your fingers and pressing in all over the top.
+This gives the bread that iconic focaccia look.
+Sprinkle the coarse salt and other toppings over the dough as desired.
+I like to drizzle about 1 more tablespoon of olive oil, add some fresh chopped rosemary, and a sprinkle of coarse salt.

 73 Comments on “How to Make Focaccia Bread”